ibrahimswati/IP-Address/README.md

 I tackled that by sending the IP address returned from Requests to IPStack to get IP address, & Geolocation.

+Added:
+1. Integrated Google Maps to display the location using IPStacks location tool.

 Stuff to add:
-1. Integrate Google Maps to display the location using IPStacks location tool.
+1. Add function to locate IP passed by user.